leewtai/leewtai.github.io/courses/stat_computing/homeworks/hw4.md

     - Please use the fact that these 4 values are beyond 1 SD from the mean.
 - Anomalies can be interesting case studies, please report the content of the tweet and the screen_name of the tweet with the highest `retweet_count` (hint: `which.max()`)

-Side comment: notice how much easier/cleaner the plotting/subsetting is with the data frame rather than constant for-loops
+Side comment: notice how much easier/cleaner the plotting/subsetting is with the data frame rather than writing for-loops over the dataset multiple times

 {% include lib/mathjax.html %}